michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 18. And the day following we entered with Paulos to Jakub, while all the presbyters were with him.

-19. And we gave them salutation.Shaloma.
-And Paulos recounted to them in order what Aloha had done among the Gentiles by his ministry.
+19. And we gave them salutation.

 20. And when they heard, they glorified Aloha.
 And they said to him, Thou seest, our brother, how many myriads there are in Jihud who believe, and all of them are zealous for the law.